Overview of visas

 It is not possible to apply for a further visitor visa if the former visitor visa had a condition 8503 on it, unless that condition is removed.
 It can only be removed if events of a “compassionate and compelling” nature have occurred since the visa was granted that are beyond the visa holder’s control and that necessitate a further stay in Australia.

 Home Affairs’ policy is to not grant visitor visas that would extend a total stay beyond 12 months, except for students or for other “exceptional” reasons.

-• the temporary skill shortage visa (subclass 482) (previously called the temporary work (skilled) visa, subclass 457) is for workers sponsored by overseas or Australian businesses, company staff, i.e. senior management and executive and specialist technical staff for Australian companies including branches of overseas companies, joint ventures, etc.;
+• the temporary skill shortage visa (subclass 482) (previously the temporary work (skilled) visa, subclass 457) is for workers sponsored by overseas or Australian businesses, company staff, i.e. senior management and executive and specialist technical staff for Australian companies including branches of overseas companies, joint ventures, etc.;

 • the temporary activity visa (subclass 408) is for people who want to come to Australia on a temporary basis under one of the 10 streams described in this visa: